mp-se/stirplate/README.md

 ## OTA function

-From version 0.3.0 I have added the possibility to do updates via OTA from a local web server over port 80.
+I have added the possibility to do updates via OTA from a local web server over port 80.

 For this to work, place the following files (version.json + firmware.bin) at the location that you pointed out in the mysecrets.h file.
 If the version number in the json file is newer than in the code the update will procced.